-Embrace Creole and Cajun and learn the difference between the two with this tailor-made New Orleans itinerary.
-From the voodoo of the French Quarter to the musical beat of Tremé and the gentrified Garden District, here’s how to spend a foot-stomping three days in New Orleans.
+Embrace Creole and Cajun with this tailor-made New Orleans itinerary.
+From the voodoo of the French Quarter to the beat of Tremé and the gentrified Garden District, here’s how to spend a foot-stomping three days in New Orleans.

 New Orleans Itinerary At a Glance

 Day One –French Quarter, Café Du Monde, Tremé and Jazz

 Day Two – Garden District, World War Two Museum and Cooking Class

 Day Three – Swamps and Plantations or Cooking and History

 Booking through some of the links on this page may earns us a small commission.
 Thanks in advance!

 Zoom in and click on the orange markers to see the map for this New Orleans itinerary.
 The blue lines and markers refer to the New Orleans Louisiana Road Trip Route.

 Day One in New Orleans

 Most visitors get their bearings in Jackson Square, a rather clinical looking parkland in front of the austere St Louis Cathedral.
 Twas here that the Louisiana purchase took place, making the ground a National Historic Landmark, but today it bursts with character, chaos and complexity, all brushed into a postcard look.